thrasher/savis-lightsaber/README.md

 ## Print Settings

-Three perimiters and 30% infill for strength.
+Three perimeters and 30% infill for strength.

 ## Post-Printing Installation